Analysing Tata Elxsi with Tanushree Banerjee

 Potential for Upside

-Now, based on the above metrics, the selection pool gets limited to mid cap and large cap companies, as mentioned above.
+Now, based on the above metrics, the selection pool is limited to mid-cap and large-cap companies, as mentioned above.
 So, a problem that follows this echelon of stocks is these stocks reaching their peak.
-A peaked stock means that there is little to no room for capital appreciation as the company does not necessary have any upside remaining.
+A peaked stock means that there is little to no room for capital appreciation as the company does not necessarily have any upside remaining.

 But this is not the case.
-Based on data from Aswath Damodaran’s blog, the number of listed stocks in India make up 8.6% of the total listed stocks globally.
-However, the total market capitalisation of listed companies in India makes up for only 3.5% of the global market capitalisation.
-This means that even the largest of companies still have room to grow.
+Based on data from Aswath Damodaran’s blog, the number of listed stocks in India makes up 8.6% of the total listed stocks globally.
+However, the total market capitalisation of listed companies in India makes up only 3.5% of the global market capitalisation.
+This means that even the largest companies still have room to grow.

 Now, these are pretty generic filters to apply to the stock selection process, so to get specific, Tanushree applied some prevalent macro trends.
 This is what she observed:

 2. Due to these developments, there was a massive potential for disruptive businesses in these sectors.
-If businesses played their cards well, they could turn out to be massive compunders in these up and coming industries.
+If businesses played their cards well, they could turn out to be massive compounders in these up-and-coming industries.

-3. India had a lot of leg room to grow in the software based technology, as multiple businesses like healthcare, utilities and automotives integrated IoT into their processes.
+3. India had a lot of legroom to grow in software-based technology, as multiple businesses like healthcare, utilities, and automotive integrated IoT into their processes.
 Indian investment in tech is also poised to grow as automobiles shift more towards EVs and autonomous vehicles.

 As a result, Indian tech spending was set to grow 10x to reach $120 billion by 2030.